MFairbro1/Recidivism_Prediction/README.md

   Chnged Year Selected, Race, Age, Offence Classification,Offense Type, Release and Return to Prison to encodded variables.

-- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process Features are everything in the preprocessed data except for "Return to Prison"
+- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process Features are everything in the preprocessed data except for "Return to Prison".

-- Description of how data was split into training and testing sets
+- Description of how data was split into training and testing sets Data was split with 80% in training and 20% in testing.
+It is done in this manner as it is a smaller data set and we wanted to push more towards training than testing data set.
 - Explanation of model choice, including limitations and benefits